How to apply for divorce without using a lawyer

 Filing for divorce

-You can fill out the interactive online form using the Commonwealth Courts Portal and pay your filing fee at this time.
+You can fill out the interactive online form and file your application online by using the Commonwealth Courts Portal and paying a filing fee.

-Currently, it costs $930 to file for a divorce ($310 if you are eligible for a reduced fee – for example, having a health care card).
+Currently, it costs $1,100 to file for a divorce ($365 if you are eligible for a reduced fee, for example, having a health care card).
 You have the choice of filing solely by yourself or jointly with your ex-spouse.
 Whether you file by yourself or with your ex-spouse, the filing fee remains the same.

 Joint or sole application

-If you file a sole application, you are known as the applicant and the other party is known as the respondent.
+If you file a sole Application for Divorce, you are known as the applicant, and the other party is known as the respondent.
 Only you are required to sign the application.
-The respondent does not need to sign the application, but you are required to ‘serve’ the filed documents on them.
+The respondent does not need to sign the application, but you are required to ‘serve’ the documents that you have filed on them.

 To ‘serve’ documents on your spouse means to give the court documents to them according to the court rules.
 You are required to serve these documents on your ex-partner so they are aware that you have filed for divorce.